SAINT-n-ux/saint/README.md

   raw port count.
-- **Why it's hard**: getting an LLM to reason usefully about security data (not generic "this could be a vulnerability" hedging) required a tightly scoped system prompt and structured output.
+- **Why it's hard**: getting an LLM to reason usefully about security data (not generic "this could be a vulnerability" hedging) required a tightly scoped system prompt and structured output and sometimes it is blocked.
 - **What's next**: nuclei integration for templated CVE checks, attack-path chaining across multiple hosts, auto-generated first-draft report.

-## Next steps if you have extra time (day 4-5)
-- Add `nuclei` as a 4th pipeline stage for real CVE hits — very demo-friendly since it produces concrete "found CVE-2019-XXXX" moments
-- Cache scan results so re-running the same domain is instant
-- Add a "why not X" chat box so judges/testers can ask SAINT follow-up questions about the scan (reuses the same Claude call, just conversational)